ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md

 4. Remove hidden anchor.
 Example: <a id="1-reconnaissance-activity--service-enumeration-analysis"></a>
 -->

+<a id="1-reconnaissance-activity--service-enumeration-analysis"></a>

 <details>
 <summary><strong>▶ 1) Reconnaissance Activity & Service Enumeration Analysis</strong><br>
  → establishing how the host was discovered and which exposed services were evaluated first
 </summary><br>

-*Goal:* Analyze external firewall telemetry to identify targeted scanning behavior and determine which exposed services were evaluated as potential access vectors prior to compromise.
+**Goal:** Analyze external firewall telemetry to identify targeted scanning behavior and determine which exposed services were evaluated as potential access vectors prior to compromise.

-<a id="1-reconnaissance-activity--service-enumeration-analysis"></a>

 <!--
 - [🔷 1.1) Reviewing FortiGate Firewall Traffic](https://github.com/ahnpj/incident-response-and-investigations/blob/main/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md#-11-reviewing-fortigate-firewall-traffic)